DynamoDS/DynamoPrimer/en/12_Best-Practice/12-2_Graph-Strategies.md

 * You should use a Custom Node if your **program can be collected into a single container**
 * You should use a a Custom Node **when a portion of the graph will be reused often** in other programs
-* You should use a Custom Node if you want to s**hare a functionality with the Dynamo Community**
+* You should use a Custom Node if you want to **share a functionality with the Dynamo Community**

 ![customnode](images/12-2/customnode.png)